drpriver/dndc/README.md

 <h2>Building</h2>
 This project builds with clang (including apple clang) or gcc.
-It does not compile with MSVC and there is no interest in having it compile with MSVC or as C++.
-You can just use clang on windows anyway.
-Mingw is not supported as its headers have some incompatible declarations (probably wouldn't be hard to support though).
+It does not compile with MSVC.
+MSVC has some weird bug with static constant initializers that only manifests in release builds (strangely, debug builds do compile).You can just use clang on windows anyway.
+Mingw is not supported.

 <details><summary>Make</summary>